takuizum/Equate.jl/README.md

   - Chained Equipercentile
   - Frequency Estimation (Equipercentile equating using synthetic population)

+- Presmoothing
+  - Log linear smoothing with arbitrary degree.

+- Kernel smoothong
+  - Gaussian kernel is only supported now.
+  - The optimal bandwidth can be estimated.
+  -

 # How to use (SG design)

 1. Prepare data set.
 Integer or Float vector.